Sendible insights Social Media Proposal: How to Win Clients in 2025

 Your client's overarching business goal will always be to increase their customers base, so you could look to the networks most suitable to their audience and set out clear KPIs for them.
 For example:

-- The overall goal for marketing activities: increase leads and conversions.
+• The overall goal for social media: increase leads and conversions.

 However, if they're just getting started, it would be unrealistic to expect social media channels to drive brand awareness and leads at the same time.
 In that case, you'd want to focus on growing an audience and engagement instead.